-- Provide food and habitat for butterflies, bees, and other insects that provide important ecological and agricultural services, such as crop pollination and natural pest control; - Provide food, cover, and nesting habitat for some species of mammals, birds, reptiles, and amphibians; - Significantly reduce wind and surface water erosion; - Significantly reduce fertilizer, herbicide, and pesticide applications, resulting in improved water quality; - Increase organic matter and water holding capacity of soils.
-The result is higher quality soils for farming when the site is decommissioned; and - Improve the aesthetics of the solar facility.
+- Significantly reduce wind and surface water erosion; - · Reduce applications of fertilizer, herbicide, and pesticides, to improve water quality; - Provide food and habitat for butterflies, bees, and other insects that provide important ecological and agricultural services, such as crop pollination and natural pest control; - Provide food, cover, and nesting habitat for some mammals, birds, reptiles, and amphibians; - Increase organic matter and water-holding capacity of soils, leading to higher quality soils for farming when the site is decommissioned; and - Improve the aesthetics of the solar facility.

-A U.S. Department of Energy funded study named Inspire (Innovative Site Preparation and Impact Reductions on the Environment) is generating a wealth of information about the benefits of and implementation of best practices for low-impact solar development.
+Studies are underway to quantify these benefits.
+A U.S. Department of Energy funded study named InSPIRE (Innovative Site Preparation and Impact Reductions on the Environment) is generating a wealth of information about best practices for low-impact solar development.
 Detailed information is available on site preparation, site design and construction, operation and maintenance, and ground cover for native vegetation and pollinator habitat.
 The National Renewable Energy Laboratory summarizes the InSPIRE projects in the article Beneath Solar Panels, the Seeds of Opportunity Sprout (2019).
-Purdue Extension also provides information on the pollination services and Best Management Practices for Indiana Pollinator Habitat.
+Purdue Extension also provides information in Best Management Practices for Indiana Pollinator Habitat and Entomology Today (2021) provides a perspective on pollinator conservation.